220620NET/trainer-code/07FrontEnd/js.md

 JS primarily interacts with HTML/DOM through events.
 Browsers keeps track of many different types of events and users can attach their event handlers (js function made to respond to a certain event) to these events

 ### Event Propagation
 Once the event reaches the target element, it "bubbles" up to the window.
 As it bubbles up, it can trigger all of its parents related event handler.
-When this behavior is not desired, we call event.stopPropagation() method to stop the event from invoking all the parent element's event handlers.
+When this behavior is not desired, we call event.stopPropagation() method.

 ## Making HTTP Calls
 - XML Http Request